zackgithuboriginal/FreeWork-milestone-project-1/README.md

  ### Testing

 I tested the website thoroughly, throughout development I would ensure that it looked and behaved as designed and laid out in the wireframes.
-The website was tested at multiple scales, through desktop and mobile devices.
+The website was tested at multiple scales, through desktop and mobile devices with no bugs or issues remaining in the deployed version.
 The website was viewed and tested through the following browsers and devices:

 - [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/)